MAE M.Eng. Frequently Asked Questions

-Q: What is a Master of Engineering Degree?
+Q: What is the Master of Engineering Degree?

-A: A MEng is a professional degree that offers advanced technical training or specialization beyond the bachelors level.
+A: The M.Eng. is a professional degree that offers advanced technical training or specialization beyond the bachelor's level.
 The degree is targeted to students interested in more training before going to work in industry.
-In addition to the advanced technical training students have the opportunity for professional development in the areas of management and business.
+In addition to the advanced technical training, students have the opportunity for professional development in the areas of management and business.

 Q: What is the difference between a M.Eng. and a M.S.?

-A: A MEng is a 1 year professional degree targeted at students that intend to go to work in industry and is often course/skill based.
-A M.S. degree is typically a research degree that requires a student to complete a thesis of novel research, the degree typically takes 2-3 years to complete and is frequently the first step on the way to a PhD.
+A: The M.Eng. is a one-year professional degree targeted at students that intend to go to work in industry and is often course/skill based.
+The M.S. degree is typically a research degree that requires a student to complete a thesis of novel research, typically takes 2-3 years to complete, and is frequently the first step on the way to a Ph.D.

 Q: Can I complete the M.Eng. degree and transfer into the Ph.D. program?

 A: This is rare (less than one per year) but it does happen.
 The student must still complete the full Ph.D. application process to do so.
 This typically only occurs if a student has completed a strong M.Eng. degree, with high grades in courses and a good project with a faculty member.

 A: Yes. http://gradschool.cornell.edu/costs-and-funding/loans